-Michigan’s road to reasonable marijuana access for medical and recreational use is one of the most unique of any state in the union.
+Michigan’s road to marijuana access for medical and recreational use is one of the most unique of any state in the union.
 Medical marijuana was legalized in 2008, but until recently dispensaries were considered illegal.
-While recreational marijuana remains illegal, nearly 20 cities have decriminalized personal use and a statewide ballot proposal to legalize adult use marijuana throughout the state will be on the November 2018 ballot.
+In November 2018, voters approved a statewide recreational marijuana ballot initiative to make adult use cannabis legal for adults 21 and older.

 Recreational Marijuana Law in Michigan